 "There's no need to go out for or pick up Chinese food that is loaded with salt and fat when you can make this quick and easy Spicy Cashew Chicken Stir-Fry with Asparagus right at home.
 It is both low-fat and low-calorie and done in less time than it takes to call in an order.
 Much less pick it up."

-The making of Spicy Cashew Chicken with Asparagus
+Making Spicy Cashew Chicken Stir-Fry with Asparagus - the Inspiration

 As Martin Yan states in Feast "anything you do over and over again, you will learn to do well."
-The practice makes perfect scenario.
+Practice makes perfect scenarios.
 And it's true.
 Martin can cut up a chicken in 18 seconds.

 That not only takes practice, but it also involves a little trick.
 He totally has all the joints of the chicken broken down before he even starts with his cleaver.

 And he wields a big cleaver.